NEW PRODUCT for 2021 The MTR4B V2 4-Band Mountain Topper

 Supply voltage 5.5 volts minimum, 13 volts maximum.
 6 to 12 recommended.

 Special Notes to read before ordering.
-Due to expected high demand of the MTR4b V2, lead time may be 2-3 weeks after ordering.
-For orders already placed, please know that we are actively shipping and working through them in the order that they were received.
-We are almost through the list of orders that were placed on opening day of 12/16 which were almost 100 units.
+Lead time is still at 2-3 weeks after placing your order and they will be shipped in the order that they were received.
 Please continue to be patient do not email us asking for when your order will ship.
 An automatic email will be generated once your unit is ready and will be sent to you with FULL tracking detail from USPS Priority Mail.
 Also, we will only be shipping out to US Domestic customers initially until we have full assurance that COVID-19 shipping/customs issues are resolved.
 We simply want to make this great radio available to as many customers as possible and not have units sitting in shipping warehouses, customs offices, or returned.
 Rest assured, we will certainly be making it available for worldwide purchase soon.
 Also, LNR does not sell external batteries or power supplies and please contact your preferred supplier for battery options.